“Our deepest human need is to be seen by other people, to really be seen and known by someone else.”

 Instead, it is my belief that these painful places are the holy places that open us to change and transformation towards higher levels of connection and healing.
 Can we be curious and open to wonder how our childhoods, our families of origin, and our styles of relating may be informing our thoughts, emotions and behaviors?
 And how can we transform them to more generative and meaningful lives?
 When we are able to name these painful sacred places, we begin to invite Light and move further towards healing, freedom and flourishing.

-As a Christian believer, I integrate Christian principles and faith values in my counseling.
-I welcome the opportunity to explore how spirituality may be a part of your healing journey.
+I integrate Christian principles and faith values in my counseling.
 Yet, I also know people come from different faith backgrounds and many have experienced hurt in spiritual places - and we can engage these experiences if you wish.
 It is my hope and invitation that you know that I will respect your spiritual practices; if you do not want to incorporate them into our time together that is absolutely your choice.